candebellavita/vkompth/README.md

 In order to invert the matrix of the linear problem, `vKompth` requires the `DGTSV`, `ZGETRF` and `ZGETRS` routines from the [Lapack](https://www.netlib.org/lapack) or [openBLAS](https://www.openblas.net/) libraries, which have to be installed in your system.
 Before compiling the code check the `lopenblas` choice under the `LDFLAGS` variable in the `Makefile` and change it to `lopenblas`, `lopenblasp` or `llapack`, depending the one you have installed in your system.

-Make sure you have [HEASOFT](https://heasarc.gsfc.nasa.gov/lheasoft/) installed and set up before compiling the XSPEC models.
+Make sure you have [HEASOFT](https://heasarc.gsfc.nasa.gov/lheasoft/) installed from the source version, and set it up before compiling the XSPEC models.
+This model has to be compiled with the same compiler version used for HEASOFT to ensure compatibility.
+Read the HEASOFT pages about compilers.

 ## Compile the code